-A common fallacy advanced by those who would declare nuclear power a "clean" energy source is that the technology is "carbon-free."
-It is not.
+A common fallacy advanced by those who would declare nuclear power a "clean" energy source is that the technology is "carbon-free."7 It is not.

-Nuclear reactors themselves are low carbonemitters.
-But they are carbon-intensive to build, since they require enormous amounts of concrete, steel and carbon-based fuels for transport of materials, workers, etc. And the nuclear fuel chain necessary to support reactor operations, which consists of uranium mining, milling, processing, enrichment and fuel fabrication, then shipment of fuel to reactors, then reactor operation and finally millennia of radioactive waste storage, results in substantial and unavoidable carbon emissions.
+Nuclear reactors themselves are low carbonemitters-they do release small amounts of radioactive carbon.
+But they are carbon-intensive to build, since they require enormous amounts of concrete, steel and carbon-based fuels for transport of materials, workers, etc. And the nuclear fuel chain necessary to support reactor operations, which consists of uranium mining, milling, processing, enrichment and fuel fabrication, then shipment of fuel to reactors, then reactor operation and finally millennia of radioactive waste storage, results in fairly substantial and unavoidable carbon emissions.